Tilman-Burghoff/acoustic-sensing/README.md

 results to a csv file.

-## Detailed Analysis
+## Further Experiments
-For further analysis on our data or earlier experiments, have a look at the detailed-analysis folder, However, you do not need these scripts for the program to work.
-Our most important results are in the results folder.
+For further analysis on our data or earlier experiments, have a look at the other-experiments folder.
+However, you do not need these scripts for the program to work and our most important results are in the results folder.

 ## Datasets
 You can find our collected data in this [folder](https://tubcloud.tu-berlin.de/s/3YSTCpWXXaTaM9S).